lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## Intersession Resources and Tasks
 1. The intersession checklist provides co-facilitator guidance for tailoring the  MTL 12-session Plan to their team.
 2. The intersession meeting uses the intersession checklist to prioritize and practice tailoring the SAY files to your team within the timestamps.
+3. Intersession preparation should help you to facilitate participatory and learning and systems thinking related to the team's highest priority need from session 1 through session 12 of the 12-session plan.

-## Guiding Facilitation Goals and Emphases _MTL_ Across the 12-Session plan
+## Facilitation Goals and Emphases _MTL_ Across the 12-Session plan

 _MTL_ Sessions | Primary Goal | Emphais | Team Time Report
 -- | -- | -- | --